word/freebsd_flash_installer/README.md

  * Can install packages (via pkg_add -r)
  * Uses GPT partitions
    * Currently it will only create a singe root and freebsd-boot partition
- * File systems mounted with 'noatime' by default to save disk writes and extend the life of flash media
- * Uses GEOM labels in fstab, which means the system will boot as usual even when the disk device name changes (e.g. the flash media is moved to a different port/computer)
  * Uses TMPFS for /var and /tmp, but persists:
    * /var/db/pkg
    * /var/cron
    * /var/named/etc
+ * File systems mounted with 'noatime' by default to save disk writes and extend life of the flash media
+ * Uses GEOM labels in fstab so that if a disk device name changes (e.g. flash card moved to a different computer/port) the system will still boot correctly.
  * Can install arbitrary configuration files
- * Can configure a network interface to obtain network configuration via DHCP
+ * Can configure network interface (DHCP only at the moment)
  * Alix specific features:
    * Serial console enabled
    * Tuned kernel: